Key takeaways

 • Seasonal: Symptoms occur in spring, summer, or fall and are usually due to pollen or mold spores.

-• Perennial: Symptoms occur all year round.
+• Perennial: Symptoms occur all year round, including in spring.
 Causes include dust mites, pet dander, mold, and cockroaches.

 An allergy occurs when a person’s immune system overreacts to an otherwise harmless substance known as an allergen.
 When a person has an allergy, the body produces antibodies that travel to the cells that release histamine and other chemicals.